 [Preparation of national reports;]

 [Preparation and implementation of national action plans.]

+[Compensation for economic and social losses resulting from implementation of provisions of this Convention.]

-[The Global Environment Facility Trust Fund will additionally support the catalysing of investment in waste management infrastructure development, plastic waste removal activities, and waste prevention activities, including through blended and grant and non-grant instruments.]
+[The Global Environment Facility Trust Fund [and the public-private partnership financing network] will additionally support the catalysing of investment in waste management infrastructure development, plastic waste removal activities, and waste prevention activities, including through blended and grant and non-grant instruments.]